bradcordeiro/c4id/README.md

 # C4ID

-NodeJS module to generate C4 IDs.
-As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 64 byte SHA512 hash, represented as a 90 character Base58 string.
-This package does not create SHA512 hashes, it simply converts them to C4 IDs.
+A JavaScript module for NodeJS to generate C4 IDs.
+Written in TypeScript.
+As described in [SMPTE ST 2114:2017](https://pub.smpte.org/latest/st2114/st2114-2017.pdf), a C4 ID is a 90 character Base58 string representation of a 64 byte SHA512 hash.
+This package does not create SHA512 hashes, it simply creates their C4 IDs representation.

 ## Installing / Getting started